tingkaiZhang611/Java-Swing-Mysql-/README.md

 例如：
 系统的Path下：你的jkd或jre目录\bin

-Deployment Instructions:
+# English | Deployment Instructions:

-Create a folder named XueshengGuanli.
-Place all the files of this project into the XueshengGuanli folder, which should include .idea, lib, out, src, stu_keshe.sql, XueshengGuanli.iml, and .gitignore.

-Import the XueshengGuanli folder project into your IDE.
+Extract XueshengGuanli.zip directly into the XueshengGuanli folder.
+Import the XueshengGuanli project folder into your IDE.

 Due to time constraints, the icons for the buttons in this project use fixed directories.
-Therefore, please place the images from the Graph folder in the project into the following folder: F:\Java课设\.
+Therefore, please place the images from the Button folder in the project into the following folder: F:\Java课设\.

-Before using this project, ensure that your computer has MySQL correctly configured.
-Once verified, import the stu_keshe.sql file from this project into your local MySQL database.
+Before using this project, ensure that your computer has MySQL properly configured.
+Once confirmed, import the stu_keshe.sql file from this project into your local MySQL database.
 For import instructions, refer to: https://blog.csdn.net/web15286201346/article/details/126113541?ops_request_misc=%257B%2522request%255Fid%2522%253A%2522172299096016800213034650%2522%252C%2522scm%2522%253A%252220140713.130102334..%2522%257D&request_id=172299096016800213034650&biz_id=0&utm_medium=distribute.pc_search_result.none-task-blog-2~all~top_click~default-2-126113541-null-null.142^v100^pc_search_result_base7&utm_term=mysql%E5%AF%BC%E5%85%A5sql&spm=1018.2226.3001.4187

-The project already includes the MySQL driver, so no additional setup is required.
+The project already includes the MySQL driver, so no additional setup is needed.

-Additionally, we have provided a precompiled .exe file for direct use, so you do not need to import the project into IDEA or set up the original directory images.
-However, ensure that your Windows system has the Java system environment variable set up.
+Additionally, we have provided a precompiled .exe file for direct use.
+You do not need to import the project into IDEA or set up the original directory images, but you must ensure that your Windows system has the Java system environment variable set up.
 For example, in the system Path: your jdk or jre directory\bin.